 - Rinse the pot from any grit remaining.

-- Return the filtered liquid and hydrated mushrooms to the pot and cook them on medium for 10-15 minutes, making sure there is at least 1 cup of liquid left.
+- Return the filtered liquid and hydrated chopped mushrooms to the pot and cook them on medium for 10-15 minutes, making sure there is at least 1 cup of liquid left.

 - If using onion, peel it and chop finely, then fry it in small amount of oil or butter until it is soft and translucent.
+If I use dry mushrooms I usually skip this step

 - Add the hydrated chopped mushrooms, and the fried onions (if using them) to the main pot.